billkellett/databricks-kafka-demo/README-Kafka-server-setup.txt

 III.
 Every time you start the Kafka server, perform these steps

 - Start Kafka and Zookeeper
---- start_kafka.sh
+--- ./start_kafka.sh
---- create_kafka_topics.sh (it's OK if this gives you an error saying topics already exist)
+--- ./create_kafka_topics.sh (it's OK if this gives you an error saying topics already exist)
---- verify_kafka_running.sh (will return a list of Kafka topics)
+--- ./verify_kafka_running.sh (will return a list of Kafka topics)

 IV.
 When you are ready to begin the demo